CrystFish/OWTAWebSC/README.md

-# Outer Wilds Text Adventure - Unofficial Web Port
+# Outer Wilds Text Adventure - 汉化网页版（施工中）

 A port of the Java-based [Outer Wilds Text Adventure](https://www.mobiusdigitalgames.com/outer-wilds-text-adventure.html) to the web.
 Play it live in your browser at [hawk.bar/OuterWildsTextAdventureWeb](https://hawk.bar/OuterWildsTextAdventureWeb).